How does the ETH 20 Day Moving Average Crossover Set work?

 How long does the rebalance take to complete?

 Rebalances for the ETH20SMACO take approximately 2 hours to complete.
 Price drift is on average <1% over the course of 2 hours based on historical MakerDAO ETH price data.
-Learn more about Set rebalances here.
+Learn more about Set rebalances here and our TWAP Rebalancing feature here.

 View the ETH 20 Day Moving Average Crossover Set.